 The Michigan Health & Hospital Association (MHA), founded in 1919 as a nonprofit association, advocates for hospitals and the patients they serve.
 This includes all community hospitals in the state, which are available to assist each of Michigan's nearly 10 million residents, 24 hours a day, seven days a week.
 Michigan hospitals consist of various types of health care facilities, including public hospitals-owned by city, county, state or federal government, and nonpublic hospitals-individually incorporated or owned and operated by a larger health system.
-In total, the MHA has 151 employees, including 73 exempt employees and 78 nonexempt employees.
+In total, the MHA has 107 employees, including 78 exempt employees and 29 nonexempt employees.
 The MHA has employees in a variety of occupations including lawyers, physicians, allied health professionals, and computer and information technology (IT) professionals.

 The MHA is a top employer in Michigan, earning the Alfred P. Sloan Award for Excellence in Workplace Effectiveness and Flexibility in both 2009 and 2010.
-The Sloan Awards, given annually by SHRM and the Families and Work Institute, honor organizations that are using workplace flexibility as a strategy to make work "work" better-for the employer and the employees.
-In addition, the MHA received Modern Healthcare magazine's "Best Places to Work in Healthcare" 2010 award based on a judging system that is weighted 25 percent on an organization's nomination and 75 percent on its employees' survey results-making the award significantly representative of staff sentiment.
+The When Work Works Awards (formerly known as the Alfred P. Sloan Awards), are given annually by SHRM and the Families and Work Institute, to honor organizations that are using workplace flexibility as a strategy to make work "work" better-for the employer and the employees.
+In addition, the MHA received Modern Healthcare magazine's "Best Places to Work in Healthcare" award in 2010 and 2012, based on a judging system that is weighted 25 percent on an organization's nomination and 75 percent on its employees' survey results-making the award significantly representative of staff sentiment.

-In my testimony, I will explain the key issues posed by the Fair Labor Standards Act (FLSA) to our nation's employers and employees; demonstrate some of the practical challenges faced by employers when complying with the FLSA, with a focus on nonprofit organizations; explain how the FLSA hinders an employer's ability to provide workplace flexibility; share SHRM's efforts to promote these benefits to employees; explain SHRM's principles for a 21st Century Workplace Flexibility Policy; and lastly, provide a quick overview of President Obama's recent actions to update overtime regulations.
+Given the topic of today's hearing, my testimony will focus on the Fair Labor Standards Act (FLSA) and some of the challenges it poses to workplace flexibility and innovation.
+I will explain the key issues posed by the FLSA to our nation's employers and employees; demonstrate some of the practical challenges faced by employers when complying with the FLSA; explain how the FLSA hinders an employer's ability to provide workplace flexibility; and lastly, discuss the Obama Administration's proposal to update the FLSA overtime regulations.